If you’ve landed here, you probably want to know more about the denims that our jeans are created from.

 Kurabo 18oz Indigo Selvedge Denim

 This 18oz denim from Kurabo Mills in Japan is the strongest denim we’ve ever worked with.
-The selvedge line is yellow on one side, black on the other.
-It has a green cast, which means it has the slightest green tint.
-The weave is very tight, and the blue threads have many dips in indigo.
-This results in the darkest indigo denim in our collection.
+The selvedge line is sunflower yellow on one side, black on the other.
+It has been greencast dyed, which means it has the slightest green tint as new, but then also in the whiskers and honeycombs you’ll create.
+The weave is very tight, with a slightly raised twill, and the blue threads have many dips in indigo, resulting in the darkest indigo denim in our collection.
 This combined with a high starch content means this denim will have very pronounced fades with wear.
+Due to the stiffness, it will require a lot of wear to soften them up.
+Whether you’re in a hot or cool climate, these jeans are great for rigorous work.
+You’ll also get the signature Kurabo woven label on your inner waistband for total Japanese denim cool points.

 Jeans with this denim: